Friday July 7 2:00 AM ET

 The final part of the program is dominated by recollections of Edith Heap, whose pilot fiancee was shot down and killed shortly after their engagement. ``Even today, 60 years on, she mourns that man who she knew for a few months,'' Craig said.

-``It reminds people that what is needed to make something extraordinary happen like the Battle of Britain, it takes a lot of personal sacrifice and that doesn't stop, it goes on and on, and I think it is worth people taking a few seconds to think about that.''
+of Britain, it takes a lot of personal sacrifice and that doesn't stop, it goes on and on, and I think

-Tuesday June 27 2:20 AM ET
+Wednesday July 5 10:14 AM ET Tuesday June 27 2:20 AM ET

 By Dean Goodman